-Recently, we had an exciting opportunity to interview two professionals with significant experience in this field.
+We had an exciting opportunity to interview two professionals with significant experience in this field.
 Their expertise and know-how gave us an in-depth insight into the world of conveyancing and financing big real estate deals.
-Philip Kay, a Senior Asset Finance Advisor representing Arc & Co., and Matthew Stayt, a Real Estate Partner of the law firm Fletcher Day, have taken their time to answer a few of our questions.
+Philip Kay, a Senior Asset Finance Advisor representing specialist debt advisory firm Arc & Co., and Matthew Stayt, a Real Estate Partner of the law firm Fletcher Day, have taken their time to answer a few of our questions.

-Below is a transcript of the engaging conversation we had with Philip, providing us with viewpoints and experiences he has faced during his time in the industry.
+Below is a transcript of our engaging conversation with Philip, providing us with viewpoints and experiences he has faced during his time in the industry.

 Before beginning work as a property finance broker, I worked at a commercial bank in the City of London for 8 years where I was involved in building up a real estate lending business across the UK.
 Prior to this, I worked in Wealth Management, predominantly at UBS in London.

-Can you please share insights from your previous experiences in financing big deals in London?
+Can you share insights from your previous experiences in financing big deals in London?

 Deals I have worked on in London include a range of structures, low to high LTVs, across residential assets in Prime Central London.
 At one of the spectrum, I’ve worked on large Buy-to-Let loans on single trophy assets with private banks or specialist commercial banks to foreign national clients.
 At the other end, I’ve worked on flexible loan structures for ‘buy and refurb’ strategies for high-end flats in Kensington & Chelsea.
 I’ve also worked on a developer exit loan for a newly-developed penthouse apartment in the Hyde Park Estate, where I structured a senior and Mezz loan at very attractive pricing.